nus-cs2113-AY2324S1/tp/docs/team/NaychiMin.md

       - Specific error messages will then be output to user along with recommended command format.
 4. **Data processing of 'add_order'**
    - My group mate (Cazh1) did the parsing of the command, along with the implementation of needed classes such as Order, OrderList and Chef.
-   - My role was to handle the logic of the data being processed after an order was added to an orderList for the following purposes:
+   - My role was to seamlessly handle the logic of the data being processed after an order was added to an orderList for the following purposes:
-     - Determine if the order can be completed
+     - Order completion determination
-     - Determine which ingredients need to be restocked
+     - Restocking ingredient identification
    - This will be elaborated on in the section below.

 #### Enhancements